Carpet has been the go-to option to give you that warm, soft feeling floor for your bedrooms and living areas.

 The heavily patterned carpets from the past have certainly lost popularity in today’s average Australian home.

-Limited ranges of cut and loop piles and Berbers are still available and traditional woven types like Axminster can be found in some while vinyl flooring has evolved over extensively over the two decades, there have been only been minor changes in yarns and carpet production systems.
+Limited ranges of cut and loop piles and Berbers are still available and traditional woven types like Axminster can be found.
+While vinyl flooring has evolved extensively over the last two decades, there have been only been minor changes in yarns and carpet production systems.

 What yarn type suits our usage?

 Yarn type affects price, appearance, touch, cleanability, durability, appearance retention and ultimately lifespan.
 They all have advantages and disadvantages.

 Most buyers chose on price, appearance and touch but cleanability and appearance retention are probably the most important factors to be considered.

 Talk to an experienced salesperson and do plenty of research on wool, nylons, polypropylene and polyester carpets.
 Know that price alone does not determine longevity.

 What carpets look new longer?